-While we may be engaged in various claims and legal proceedings in the ordinary course of business, we are not involved (whether as a defendant or otherwise) in and we have no knowledge of any threat of, any litigation, arbitration or administrative or other proceeding which management believes will have a material adverse effect on our consolidated financial position or results of operations.
+While we may be engaged in various claims and legal proceedings in the ordinary course of business, we are not involved (whether as a defendant or otherwise) in and we have no knowledge of any threat of, any litigation, arbitration or administrative or other proceeding that management believes will have a material adverse effect on our consolidated financial position or results of operations.

 On November 9, 2007 a putative class action was filed in the United States District Court for the Southern District of New York against the Company and certain of its current and former officers entitled Billhofer v.
 Flamel Technologies, et al. The complaint purports to allege claims arising under the Securities Exchange Act of 1934 based on certain public statements by the Company concerning, among other things, a clinical trial involving Coreg CR and seeks the award of damages in an unspecified amount.
 By Order dated February 11, 2008, the Court appointed a lead plaintiff and lead counsel in the action.
-On March 27, 2008, the lead plaintiff filed an amended complaint which continued to name as defendants the Company and two previously named officers and asserted the same claims based on the same events as alleged in the initial complaint.
+On March 27, 2008, the lead plaintiff filed an amended complaint that continued to name the Company and two previously named officers as defendants and asserted the same claims based on the same events as alleged in the initial complaint.
 On May 12, 2008, the Company filed a motion to dismiss the action, which the Court denied by Order dated October 1, 2009.
-The action is now in the discovery phase pursuant to a schedule approved by the Court in a Case Management Order, signed December 9, 2009.
 On April 29, 2010, the lead plaintiff moved to withdraw and substitute another individual as lead plaintiff and to amend the Case Management Order.
-On September 20, 2010, the Court granted that motion and on September 30, 2010, the Court approved an Amended Case Management Order.
-The parties are now pursuing further discovery consistent with the schedule set forth in that Order.
-The Company intends to vigorously defend itself in the action.
+On June 22, 2010, the lead plaintiff voluntarily agreed to dismiss the action against one of the previously named officers.
+On September 20, 2010, the Court granted the lead plaintiff's withdraw and substitution motion and the parties proceeded to engage in fact discovery.
+On December 15, 2011, the lead plaintiff filed a motion to amend the company and the officer previously sued as defendants and asserts the same claims as were alleged in the prior pleading.
+The lead plaintiff, however, has substantially revised his asserted basis for contending that the defendants should be found liable for the statements at issue.
+The Company is reviewing the proposed new pleading and may choose to oppose the motion.
+On March 6, 2012, the Court issued its opinion granting the lead plaintiff's motion for class certification, which was originally filed in October 2010 and opposed by the Company.
+The Company intends to vigoro